 A ‘Hub and Spoke’ strategy is not new but considering the increased desire for workers to operate on a more flexible basis, this approach may best suit your business.
 The main, or ‘Hub’ office would continue to be situated in a major city centre in such a strategy, with ‘spoke’ offices typically located on the outskirts of a major metropolitan area to give easy access to commuting workers living outside the city centre.

-To find out more about adopting a ‘Hub & Spoke’ office strategy, you can read our blog on this subject here.
+Find out more about adopting a ‘Hub & Spoke’ office strategy.

 Over recent years, Environmental, Social, and Governance (ESG) measures have become more critical for businesses of all sizes across the globe.
 Indeed, with increased public concerns about climate change and considering the upcoming COP 26 conference, expectations on companies to contribute to carbon emission reduction will only rise in the years ahead.